 This post, How to Make Almond Milk contains affiliate links, if you make a purchase I receive a percentage of the sale at no cost to you.
 Thank you for supporting my blog.

-Learning how to make your own almond milk is almost a necessity when you are on a strict diet that does not allow any additives in your food, such as the Specific Carbohydrate Diet, also known as SCD.
+Learning how to make your own almond milk is almost a necessity when you are on a strict diet that does not allow dairy milk or added sugar.

 Even if you are just trying to eat whole foods with little processing or are starting to notice the long list of ingredients on labels and have decided to avoid adding those toxic artificial ingredients to your diet when possible.

-Learning How to Make Almond Milk is even a great skill for those of us who may not be on a health kick or really care about the ingredients we put into our body, for the sole reason that Homemade Almond Milk is yummy!
+Learning How to Make Almond Milk keto-friendly is a great skill even for those of us who may not be on a health kick or really care about the ingredients we put into our bodies.

 Soak 1 cup of almonds overnight in a bowl of water.
 Add enough water to the bowl to cover the almonds but there is no perfect amount for this step in the process, it kind of depends on what size bowl you are using.